saltlab/iCrawler/README.md

     [[ICrawlerController sharedICrawler] start];

-A a demo app is included to test it out n the Applications folder.
+A a demo app is included.